wp-plugins/gpxplus-widget/readme.txt

 or if i find a super-rare event egg in the Lab/Shelter.

 == Changelog ==

+= 1.3.2 =
+* Reverting to 1.3 due to cache not working, plugin only worked once every 1000 seconds...

 = 1.2.1 =
 * You can now choose what size to resize to.